The Greatest Battle: Plot

-Months later, John, Zimmer, and Roland are all separately reassigned to Tunisia on their respective sides.
+Months later, John, Zimmer and Roland are all separately reassigned to Tunisia on their respective sides.
 John befriends British commando Captain Martin Scott, who is forced to leave his family during Christmastime to return to duty.
-Roland narrowly survives an Allied air attack and meets Zimmer, who reads him a letter sent by Annalise.
-Unbeknownst to them both, Annalise is arrested by the Gestapo at the whims of Jurgens.
+Roland narrowly survives an Allied air attack and meets Zimmer, who reads him a letter sent by Annelise.
+Unbeknownst to them both, Annelise is arrested by the Gestapo at the whims of Jurgens.
 Her interrogators offer her reprieve from the concentration camps if she exposes the locations of her colleagues, forced underground by the Nazi regime.
-Without any means of escape, Annalise manages to break from captivity long enough to commit suicide.
+Without any means of escape, Annelise manages to break from captivity long enough to commit suicide.

 The Allies prepare for an offensive against the Mareth Line, with Scott assigned to clear a pathway of mines for a tank detachment.
-The night before the attack, John is contacted by his father, who tells him that his brother has been killed in action.
-O’Hara tries to comfort John by quoting him John Donne’s “For Whom the Bell Tolls”, while Scott sets out to clear the mines.
-Things go wrong when they're caught by German sentries led by Zimmer, and pinned down in a foxhole until daybreak.
+The night before the attack, John is contacted by Foster, who tells him that Ted has been killed in action.
+O'Hara tries to comfort John by quoting him John Donne's "For Whom the Bell Tolls", while Scott sets out to clear the mines.
+Things go wrong when they're caught by German sentries led by Zimmer and pinned down in a foxhole until daybreak.
 With only minutes left until the tanks arrive, Scott and his remaining men make a break for the tanks, Scott managing to climb atop and warn the crew before they reach the mines.
-Thanks to his efforts, the Allied tanks manage to break through the German defenses; Roland is killed as his position is overrun, and Scott loots the “In God We Trust” medallion off of his body.
-O’Hara is killed by stray artillery fire, and in Paris, Danielle is killed by partisans who mistake her for a collaborator.
+Thanks to his efforts, the Allied tanks manage to break through the German defenses; Roland is killed as his position is overrun, and Scott loots the "In God We Trust" medallion off of his body.
+O'Hara is killed by stray artillery fire, and in Paris, Danielle is killed by partisans who mistake her for a collaborator.

 With the Battle of the Mareth Line ending in an Allied victory, Scott gifts John the medallion, and he notes its similarities to his father's own without realizing the significance.
 John is promoted and reassigned as an aide to General George Patton, and Scott tells John that there are more battles and more wars to come.
-In America, General Foster visits his elder son's grave as he's informed of John's promotion.
+In America, General Foster visits his Ted's grave as he's informed of John's promotion.